Faculty and students are deeply engaged with several interdisciplinary centers at the University of Minnesota and in the Twin Cities community:

 Center for Holocaust and Genocide Studies

-The Center for Holocaust and Genocide Studies (CHGS), directed by Sociology Associate Professor Alejandro Baer, promotes awareness of past genocides to gain understanding of the causes and devastating consequences of mass violence and to prevent future atrocities.
+The Center for Holocaust and Genocide Studies (CHGS), directed by Sociology Associate Professor Alejandro Baer, promotes awareness of past genocides to gain an understanding of the causes and devastating consequences of mass violence and to prevent future atrocities.

 Institute for Advanced Studies